tiacsys/bridle/doc/bridle/gs_modifying.rst

 The default configuration for a library is specified in its :file:`Kconfig` file.
-Similarly, the default configuration for a board is specified in its :file:`*_defconfig` file (and its :file:`Kconfig.defconfig` file, see :ref:`zephyr:default_board_configuration` in the Zephyr documentation for more information).
+Similarly, the default configuration for a board is specified in its :file:`*_defconfig` file (and its :file:`Kconfig.defconfig` file, see :zephyr:ref:`default_board_configuration` in the Zephyr documentation for more information).
 The configuration for your application, which might override some default options of the libraries or the board, is specified in a :file:`prj.conf` file in the application directory.

-For detailed information about configuration options, see :ref:`zephyr:application-kconfig` in the Zephyr documentation.
+For detailed information about configuration options, see :zephyr:ref:`application-kconfig` in the Zephyr documentation.

 Changing the configuration permanently
 ======================================